Date: 60-65 AD

 Arguments for Authenticity

 1. It has long been noted that the justice 1 Peter presupposes from the Roman state cannot in any way post-date Nero's persecutions.
-In 2:13 it asks for respect and obedience to all authorities, from the emperor to the governors who in 2:14-15 are to punish the Christian's enemies through the Christian's good behavior!
+2:13 asks for respect and obedience to all authorities: from the emperor to the governors who in 2:14-15 are to punish the Christian's enemies through the Christian's good behavior!
 4:12-19 hardly presupposes the death of multitudes, 4:1-4 talks about local harassment, and see 3:13: "Who is going to harm you if you are eager to do good?"!
 3:14-17 seems to be a judgment not bent on killing the Christian, but punishing/judging.
-Although the analogous example given is the suffering of Christ (2:23) which did result in death, advice like 1 Peter 2:1-3, 13-25 (see 2:20 for example), 3:8-22 hardly presupposes mass-persecutions as opposed to the occasional death of a Christian, (compare Revelation!) of the kind that occurred in Rome under Nero, and could such advice have been given after Nero?
-This could not have been written during a period after Nero/Domitian/Trajan which had relatively little persecution, with the occasional imprisonment for the name (seeing that the epistle seems to give advice despite knowing one might suffer and die for only doing what is good), because it seems to presuppose that there was no previous mass-persecutions, as there were in 64 in Rome under Nero.
-The epistle somewhat seems to reflect an ignorance of that as a possibility.
+Although the analogous example given is the suffering of Christ (2:23) which did result in death, advice like 1 Peter 2:1-3, 13-25 (v.20), 3:8-22 hardly presupposes mass-persecutions as opposed to the occasional death of a Christian, (compare Revelation!) of the kind that occurred in Rome under Nero, and could such advice have been given after Nero?
+This could not have been written during a peace period between or after Nero/Domitian/Trajan which had relatively little persecution, with the occasional imprisonment for the name (seeing that the epistle seems to give advice despite knowing one might suffer and die for only doing what is good), because it seems to presuppose no possibility of a grand miscarriage of justice like the mass-persecutions in 64.

 2. 1 Peter 4:7 clearly expects an imminent parousia, or has phrased it in such a way so as to pre-date the problem of the delayed parousia after 70.
 This is practically unthinkable for a writing as late as 80-120.